smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 - **Service**: The `tower::Service` trait is an interface for writing network applications in a modular and reusable way. `Service`s act on requests to produce responses.
 - **Service Builder**: A `tower::Service` builder, generated from a Smithy service, by `smithy-rs`.
 - **Middleware**: Broadly speaking, middleware modify requests and responses.
 Concretely, these are exist as implementations of [Layer](https://docs.rs/tower/latest/tower/layer/trait.Layer.html)/a `Service` wrapping an inner `Service`.
+- **Handler**: A closure defining the behavior of a particular request after routing.
+These are provided to the service builder to complete the describe of the service.

 ## Background